Lolindhir/PnP/docs/assets/rules/classes/Rogue.md

 - **Obscure (Cost: 3d6).** The target must succeed on a Dexterity saving throw or it has the Blinded condition until the end of its next turn.

 ### Level 14: Blindsense
-If you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.
+Your senses have been honed to supernatural levels.
+If you can hear, you are aware of the location of any invisible or hidden creature within 10 feet of you.
+The radius of Blindsense increases again when you reach 17th level (20 feet) and 20th level (30 feet) in this class.

 ### Level 15: Slippery Mind
 You have acquired greater mental strength.
 You gain proficiency in Wisdom and Charisma saving throws.

-### Level 15: Magic Device Expert
+### Level 15: Magic Item Expert
 Whenever you use a magic item property that expends charges, roll 1d6.
 On a roll of 6, you use the property without expending the charges.

 ### Level 18: Elusive